KLM: 1960s–1970s: Jet age

-1980s and 1990s
+1980s–1990s: International expansion

 In 1980, KLM carried 9,715,069 passengers.
 In 1983, it reached an agreement with Boeing to upgrade ten of its Boeing 747-200 aircraft (Three 747-200Bs and seven 747-200Ms) with the stretched-upper-deck modification.
 The work started in 1984 at the Boeing factory in Everett, Washington, and finished in 1986.
 The converted aircraft were called Boeing 747-200SUD or 747-300, which the airline operated in addition to three newly built Boeing 747-300s manufactured from the ground up.
 In 1983, KLM took delivery of the first of ten Airbus A310 passenger jets.
 Sergio Orlandini retired in 1987 and was succeeded as president of KLM by Jan de Soet.
 In 1986, the Dutch government's shareholding in KLM was reduced to 54.8 percent.
 It was expected that this share would be further reduced during the decade.
 The Boeing 747-400 was introduced into KLM's fleet in June 1989.

 With the liberalization of the European market, KLM started developing its hub at Amsterdam Airport Schiphol by feeding its network with traffic from affiliated airlines.
 As part of its development of a worldwide network, KLM acquired a 20% stake in Northwest Airlines in July 1989.
 In 1990, KLM carried 16,000,000 passengers.
 KLM president Jan de Soet retired at the end of 1990 and was succeeded in 1991 by Pieter Bouw.
 In December 1991, KLM was the first European airline to introduce a frequent flyer loyalty program, which was called Flying Dutchman.

-Joint venture
+Joint venture with Northwest Airlines

-In January 1993, the United States Department of Transportation granted KLM and Northwest Airlines anti-trust immunity, which allowed them to intensify their partnership.
+In January 1993 the United States Department of Transportation granted KLM and Northwest Airlines anti-trust immunity, which allowed them to intensify their partnership.
 As of September 1993, the airlines operated their flights between the United States and Europe as part of a joint venture.
 In March 1994, KLM and Northwest Airlines introduced World Business Class on intercontinental routes.
 KLM's stake in Northwest Airlines was increased to 25% in 1994.

 KLM introduced the Boeing 767-300ER in July 1995.
 In January 1996, KLM acquired a 26% share in Kenya Airways, the flag-carrier airline of Kenya.
 In 1997, Pieter Bouw resigned as president of KLM and was succeeded by Leo van Wijk.
 In August 1998, KLM repurchased all regular shares from the Dutch government to make KLM a private company.
 On 1 November 1999, KLM founded AirCares, a communication and fundraising platform supporting worthy causes and focusing on underprivileged children.

 KLM renewed its intercontinental fleets by replacing the Boeing 767s, Boeing 747-300s, and eventually, the McDonnell Douglas MD-11s with Boeing 777-200ERs and Airbus A330-200s.
 Some 747s were withdrawn from service first.
 The MD-11s remained in service until October 2014.
 The first Boeing 777 was received on 25 October 2003, while the first Airbus A330-200 was introduced on 25 August 2005.